 - Bring your camera for pictures!

-What to do there: As one of Madrid’s most iconic monuments, the Puerta de Alcalá should be visited at least once during your trip.
+What to do there: As one of Madrid’s most iconic monuments, the Puerta de Alcalá should be visited at least once during your trip to Madrid.
 The intricate stonework and sculpture are impressive, and many compare it’s designed to the Arch de Triumph in Paris.
 And although it’s in the middle of a busy road, you can still admire its beauty from afar (or from the top deck of a tour bus)!
 And the Puerta de Alcalá also sits at the entrance to Retiro Park, so you can easily combine a visit to both attractions in one day.

 #19 – Puerta del Sol